 … That, I suggest is the impression we might get if we read straight through the Old Testament: great beginning and wonderful visions of God's plan and purposes, then a steady decline and puzzling and shameful multiple failures, all ending in a question mark. … (66)

 On the one hand, there is some truth in this picture.
-The men who, relatively late in Israel's history, edited the Israelite scriptures and gathered them into a canonical collection did, in fact, attempt to impart to them a more systematic viewpoint than they originally had.
+The men who, relatively late in Israel's history, edited the Israelite scriptures and gathered them into a canonical collection did, in fact, attempt to impart to them a more systematic viewpoint than these writings originally had.
 On the other hand, these editorial efforts cannot obscure the fact that the individual writings retain their separate identities, with viewpoints that can, at times, conflict significantly.
 To pretend otherwise, to pretend that the Israelite scriptures present a single coherent viewpoint, is simply not sound scholarship.
-To avoid the question of why we should believe that these writing are revelatory of "God's plan and purposes," to fail to deal with how they fit within an overall theory of revelation, seriously compounds the problem.
+To avoid the question of why we should believe that these writings are revelatory of "God's plan and purposes," to fail to deal with how they fit within an overall theory of revelation, seriously compounds the problem.
 But instead of pausing over the issues Wright hurries onward:

 The problem is that we have all read the gospels, if we haven't been careful, simply as God's answer to the plight of the human race in general.
 The implied backstory hasn't been the story of Abraham, of Moses, of David, of the prophets; it's been the story of Adam and Eve, of “Everyman,” sinning and dying and needing to be redeemed. … the story of Israel itself, for most modern readers of the Bible, is to be quietly left aside.
 It was part of the problem, not part of the solution. …

 Here again the creeds leave an ominous gap.
-They don't mention Israel at all. … I just mentioned to see the gospels as the answer not to the story of Israel as a whole, but to the story of Adam and Eve. …
+They don't mention Israel at all. … the tendency I just mentioned to see the gospels as the answer not to the story of Israel as a whole, but to the story of Adam and Eve. …

 But when we turn to Matthew, Mark, Luke, and John we discover that they at least think it's important to retell the history of Israel and to show that the story of Jesus is the story in which that long history, warts and all, reaches its God-ordained climax.
 (66-67)